 The Ministry's policies and procedures covered the selection process, setting up a contract, managing it, and reviewing and reporting.
-Overall, the Auditor-General found that the policies and procedures in this and in the arrangements of other funding entities that were other examined, complied with good practice.
+Overall, the Auditor-General found that the policies and procedures complied with good practice.
 The report also acknowledged the particular difficulties encountered in relation to the Pipi situation (which it addressed in some detail).
 However, it was critical of elements of the contract specification process - including in respect of the Ministry's identification of contractual risk.
-Similar concerns were expressed about the performance of the other funding agencies (including Te Puni Kokiri and the Community Employment Group of the Department of Labour) in relation to funding contracts with other organisations with which Mrs Awatere Huata had been associated.
+Similar concerns were expressed about the performance of other funding agencies (including Te Puni Kokiri and the Community Employment Group of the Department of Labour) in relation to funding contracts with other organisations with which Mrs Awatere Huata had been associated.

 The fundamental proposition underlying this part of the Auditor-General's report is that the process of contract specification is not limited to a simple drafting exercise.
 Equally important is the assessment of contractual risk - of which an exercise of "due diligence" in relation to the NGO is an integral part.
-This is true of any form of funding arrangement that is entered into.
-To quote again from the report20:
+To quote again from the report: